SjonHortensius/Basic_Framework/README.md

 			'valueType' => 'integer',
 			'source' => ['superglobal' => 'REQUEST', 'key' => 1],
 			'default' => 1,
+			'minValue' => 1,
-			'options' => ['minValue' => 1, 'maxValue' => 9],
+			'maxValue' => 9,
 		],
 	];
 }
 ```
 This would expose `Basic::$userinput['page']` which contains an integer between 1 and 9.
 If the user passes an invalid value,
 the framework would simply block the request from ever getting to your Action.
+More specifically, your `init()` will be
+executed, but your `run()` won't.

 ------------------

 Currently, any `UserinputValue` can use the following configuration options:
 * `valueType` - internal php type to require
+* `required` (boolean) - Actions will not `run()` without all required Values being passed.
+Any specificied additional
+Values must also pass validation
-* `inputType` - used when asking the user for this value through a form.
-Valid values are any template listed in `Userinput/Type`, from either the framework or application
+* `inputType` (string) - used when asking the user for this value through a form.
+Valid values are any template listed in `Userinput/Type`,
+ from either the framework or application
-* `source` - defines where this value comes from.
-Can contain any superglobal, where `POST` values will be shown in forms and `REQUEST` is filled with the URL parts for this request
+* `source` - (array) defines where this value comes from.
+Can contain any superglobal, where `POST` values will be shown in forms
+and `REQUEST` is filled with the URL parts for this request
-* `default` - the default value, presented to the user in forms but also returned when this value is fetched in the code
+* `default` - the default value, presented to the user in forms but also returned to the application when no value was
+specified by the user
 * `description` - used in forms, to provide additional text relevant to this value
 * `regexp` - a PCRE this value should conform to, tested *after* `preCallback` and `preReplace` are processed
 * `values` - an array of allowed values.
 When 2 levels deep, will be presented as optgroups by `select.html`
-* `required` - Actions will not run without all required Values being passed.
-Any additional Values must also pass validation
 * `preCallback` - a callback to process this value.
 Could be `serialize` or any custom method.
 Applied *before* validation
 * `postCallback` - a callback to process this value.
 Applied *after* validation
 * `preReplace` - an array (pattern => replacement, passed to preg_replace) of PCREs to apply *before* validation
 * `postReplace` - an array (pattern => replacement, passed to preg_replace) of PCREs to apply *after* validation
 * `mimeTypes` - for uploaded files - allows filtering on specific mime-types, see `Basic_UserinputValue::_handleFile`
-* `options` - possibly extendible list of currently 4 simple validations: `minLength`/`maxLength`/`minValue`/`maxValue`
+* `options` - unvalidated array of key/value pairs which you can use in your application logic or templates

-## Powerful ORM
+## Basic ORM

 A basic ORM is provided by the `Entity` and `EntitySet` classes.
 You use these by extending them: